Nirmal Singh Khalsa

 Bhai Nirmal Singh Khalsa (12 April 1952 – 2 April 2020) was a Sikh Hazoori Ragi of Darbar Sahib in Amritsar, Punjab, India.

 Early life and career

 Bhai Nirmal Singh was born on 12 April 1952 at Jandwala Bhimeshah in Fazilka, Punjab.
 In 1976, he graduated with a Diploma in Gurmat Sangeet from Shaheed Missionary College, Amritsar.
 In 1977–78, he served as a music teacher at Gurmat College in Rishikesh and later taught at Shaheed Sikh Missionary College in Sri Ganganagar, Rajasthan.
 From 1979, he started serving as a Hazoori Ragi at Darbar Sahib.
-He had performed Kirtan at all five Takhts, various historical Gurdwaras across South Asia and throughout 71 countries.
+He had performed Kirtan at all five Takhts, various historical Gurdwaras across South Asia and in 71 countries overall.
 Bhai Sahib was a highly regarded ragi with knowledge of all 31 Raags of Guru Granth Sahib.

-For services in the field of arts, Bhai Nirmal Singh Khalsa was awarded the Padma Shri, fourth highest civilian award in the Republic of India in 2009.
+For services in the field of arts, Bhai Nirmal Singh Khalsa was awarded the Padma Shri, the fourth highest civilian award in the Republic of India, in 2009.
 He was the first Hazoori Ragi to receive this award.